 ‘Fictions about Music: From George Eliot to Janet Frame’

-Though the relationship between music and words has occupied a prominent position in philosophical and aesthetic ...
+Though the relationship between music and words has occupied a prominent position in ...

 Call for Papers: Words about MusicMonash University Law Chambers